iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 Because there is no pin given, the usage of this pin must verify it has a unique or alternative way to modify the value compared to the set GPIO lines.

-#### `SYNC`

-Nodes with logic shall be allowed to query sources and messages of other nodes where applicable.
-However, the `SYNC` keyword denotes explicit and constant syncing of the defined value without needed to request for it.
-This should be used in cases where a value or message will be used often.
-This also explicitly defines the same id in the receiving node's namespace, to be used as if it where it's own.
-The line consists of the id of another node and the id of either a `GPIO`, `VIRT`, or `MSG` within that node.

 #### `MSG`

 The `MSG` line defines a CAN bus message, where it contains `SIG`s or signals, which are the values within that message.
-It consists of the can bus address for the message, the unique id for this message, and the optional description.
+It consists of the can bus address for the message, whether this message is outgoing `<<` or incoming `>>`, the unique id for this message, and the optional description.

 Addresses can either be in hex (begins with `0x`) or decimal.